 New York State's Downtown Revitalization Initiative (DRI) is a cornerstone of the State's economic development program.
 The DRI transforms downtown neighborhoods into vibrant centers that offer a high quality of life and are magnets for redevelopment, business, job creation, and economic and housing diversity.

 The Town has, in partnership with the Village, formed a joint-committee of community and goverment leaders to work together to develop an application for the 2023 Downtown Revitalization Initiative (DRI) funding round.
-The committee is expected to meet montly until the fall of 2023 when an application will be submitted on behalf of the Town and Village.
+The committee is meeting montly until the fall of 2023 when an application will be submitted on behalf of the Town and Village.
 Several public meetings will be held during this time to include and engage the public in the application process and project identification.

 More information can be found on the NYS website regarding the DRI program (https://www.ny.gov/programs/downtown-revitalization-initiative) and for additional information or inquiries regarding the Lake George effort, please contact the DRI Committee Chair, Dan Barusch.